Cyberbolt/CyberDB/README_EN.md

-The default file for database backup is cyberdb_file/backup/data.cdb (this file will be automatically backed up or updated at the set backup time)
+The default file for database backup is 'cyberdb_file/backup/data.cdb' (this file will be automatically backed up or updated at the set backup time)

 #### Client

 Please enter the root directory of your project

-Copying the cyberdb_file of the server to the project root directory of the client (if the same project directory is used as the server and the client, there is no need to copy)
+Copying the 'cyberdb_file' of the server to the project root directory of the client (if the same project directory is used as the server and the client, there is no need to copy)

 Connect to the database